daizutabi/pheasant/docs/docs/index.md

 ```
 ~~~

-after execution of `print` function and finally the output becomes
+after execution of `print` function via Jupyter client and finally the output becomes

 ```python
 print(1)